kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I wonder what he means.
 Does he mean another ridiculous apparent romantic tryst for me at the conservatory?
 Or what.
 - As I go back to my seat after rehearsing, another one of the piano teachers asks me "are you alright"?
 I have no idea why she is asking me this.
 - At the time of writing I'm starting to believe "again" refers to events planned for me that will somewhat replicate the sexual abuse I suffered as a 16 year old in North London.
-- One of Domingo's students, Adriana Mihaila Mañas, runs over to him in an affected way.
+- One of Domingo's students, Adriana Mihaila Mañas, she is 14 or 15, runs over to him in an affected way.
 I believe he has requested her to do so.
 - Playing in this concert is an enormous joy for me and exuberant doesn't even cover how I feel about this experience.
-- I'm so happy when all the piano students are photographed at the end of the concert.
-I notice that all the piano teachers, Paqui, Joan Carles, Domingo, are looking very unhappy, no smiles at all.
+- I'm so happy when all the piano students are photographed at the end of the concert, I must be grinning from ear to ear.
+- I notice that all the piano teachers, Paqui, Joan Carles, Domingo, are looking very unhappy, no smiles at all.
+I wonder now if it's because they're embarrassed at how happy I obviously am.
-- Underlying it all though is the stress from the constant gang stalking which I know is ramping up to something on Monday 12th June at the chamber music class.
+- Underlying it all though is the stress from the constant gang stalking which I know is ramping up to something on Monday 12th June at the final chamber music class.
-- The recording of my performance was never shared with me.
+- The recording of my performance that evening was never shared with me.

 ## Work stress

-- Work is becoming extremely stressful and I'm not able to handle the things that are going on there.
+- Work is becoming extremely stressful and I'm not able to handle some of the emotionally challenging things that are going on there.
 - I'm being bullied there too, I'm not sure why.
 - I'm doing my best to do a good job but feel like the men are trying to get me to leave.
 - It has all started because I corrected some instructions that were written by one of the men and he took offense at my corrections, even though we were getting complaints about them.
 - It felt like there was more to it.
-- The stress of being bullied at the conservatory, and the feelings of being high and anxious, made me unable to deal with any of this properly.
+- The stress of being bullied at the conservatory, and the feelings of being high and anxious, made me unable to deal with any of this effectively.

 ## Penultimate class

-- The class on 5th June is just me and him.
+- The class on 5th June is just me and the trumpet teacher.
 - I bring a couple of tunes to play, Creep and Back to Black.
 - Creep is for Domingo.
 - Back to Black is for the trumpet teacher with regards to Ana his (apparent) girlfriend.